cheyao/opengl/README.md

 If you get the error `emcc: error: unable to create cache directory "{cachdir}"` run the build command with sudo

+Currently the web build fetches the resources on demand

 ## Distribuing
 There are scripts in the cmake folder:
 ```